rfuzzo/MorrowindPlusPlus/fundamentals/gameplay.md

 ⭐ [**Chargen Revamped**](https://www.nexusmods.com/morrowind/mods/44615)\
 Customize/randomize your starting attributes, skills, spells, items, companion, faction, and location on Vvardenfell, Solstheim, Mainland Morrowind (TR), Skyrim (SHOTN), or Cyrodiil (PC).

+* On MO2 installation, an installer window will pop up asking you to set a Data Files Directory.
+* Right click on `Data Files` and select "Set as < data files > directory".

 * Double click the mod in MO2 and go to the Optional ESPs tab: Under "available ESPs" have only:
   * [x] `CREL_Vanilla_v3.1.esp`